 We took the red trail to a fork from the parking lot in the trail and walked through an opening in the fence.
 We followed what appeared to be a new "green-white" path and found the abandoned property quite quickly.

-An active farm, deeded to Mercer County by Princeton University mathematician Oswald Veblen and his wife Elizabeth in 1957, occupied the southeastern part of the woods, including the cottage clearing with its now abandoned house and barn.
-Wood-cutting for timber sale continued through the 1920s.
-The Levine tract, additional land on the eastern side of the woods that was acquired in the early 1970’s, had seen traprock quarrying around the beginning of the 20th century.New Jersey Trail Association
+An active farm, deeded to Mercer County by Princeton University mathematician Oswald Veblen and his wife Elizabeth in 1957, occupied the southeastern part of the woods, including the cottage clearing with its now-abandoned house and barn.
+Wood-cutting for timber sales continued through the 1920s.
+The Levine tract, additional land on the eastern side of the woods acquired in the early 1970s, had seen traprock quarrying around the beginning of the 20th century. ~ New Jersey Trail Association